Francesco-ds/RPC-project-Robodk/README.md

 *Car_deburring_with_ur5*

-  Exercise representing the deburring of a plastic car, the objects are picked from the stack and then put away on a second stack after the task s complete.
+  Exercise representing the deburring of a plastic car, the objects are picked from the stack and then put away on a second stack after the task is complete.

 ## Others